eujasdev/eujasdev/README.md

 # About me

-- Hi!👋 , my name is **Eugenio Lopes**, I have a degree in **Systems Analysis and Development** and I am always studying everything I can about technology.
+- Hi!👋 , my name is **Eugenio**, I have a degree in **Systems Analysis and Development** and I am always studying everything I can about technology.

 - **My dream** is to be able to change the world for the better using techno-scientific knowledg